On the Optimal Regularity Implied by the Assumptions of Geometry II: Connections on Vector Bundles: Statement of Results

-The weak convergence in $W^{1,p}(\Omega'')$ asserted by Theorem \ref{Thm_compactness} implies strong convergence in $L^{p}(\Omega'')$, and this is a convergence regular enough to pass limits through non-linear products, a property inherently useful for non-linear analysis.
-Note that the stronger assumptions \eqref{initial_bound_2} and $p>n$ are required because of a scaling argument in our existence proof in Section \ref{Sec_proof_exist_scaling}.
-We do not view this as a major concession, because our main concern is to address $L^p$ curvatures.
-The proofs of Theorems \ref{Thm_equiv} - \ref{Thm_compactness} are given in Sections \ref{Sec_proof_existence} - \ref{Sec_proofs_rest}.
+The weak convergence of connections in $W^{1,\hat{p}}(\Omega'')$ asserted by Theorem \ref{Thm_compactness} implies strong convergence in $L^{\hat{p}}(\Omega'')$, and this is a convergence regular enough to pass limits through non-linear products, a property inherently useful for non-linear analysis.
+The assumption in Theorem \ref{Thm_compactness} of either an $L^\infty$ bound or a sufficiently small $L^{2p}$ bound on the connection is required to ensure a uniform domain on which optimal regularity is established.
+We do not view this as a major concession, because our main concern is to address $L^{\hat{p}}$ curvatures ranging all the way down to $\hat{p}>1$.